A Sex Worker is anyone who works in any form of

 What Are the Advantages of Sex Work?
-Money.
-Prices range from $200-$500+ per hour for
+Income.
+Income ranges from $10-$50 per song in

 Independence.
 You set your own hours,

 rates, and boundaries.
-You are your own boss, unless you work for
+You are your own boss.

 Financial Freedom.
 As an Independent